Enquire about this course

 Recommended sequence

 The recommended sequence below applies to students at Level 1 Language.
 Students should seek course advice in relation to the level 2/3 language sequences.
-Students doing Indonesian will need to seek course advise as there are limited Level 2 units.
+Students doing Indonesian will need to seek course advice as the Indonesian sub-major will no longer be offered from 2021.

 Bachelor of International Studies/Bachelor of Business (any Major)